 Members of the research team – 2017

-The over-arching purpose of the work conducted by the Women's Sexual Health Laboratory is to improve sexual well-being and health for women and their partners.
+The over-arching purpose of the work conducted by the Sexual Health Laboratory is to improve sexual well-being and health for individuals and couples.